 The evening began about a discussion on transition, and ended on the empowering message emphasizing a support network for success.
 There were many stories shared and insightful comments made during the hour-long discussion – hopefully just the first of many more discussions like these to come!

 Are you interested in meeting and talking to parents like these?
 Do you want to be a mentor to other parents who a looking for support?
-Contact us and we’d be happy to make the connections for you.
+Check out our Facebook page and connect to other parents and families.